-I expect that fans who loved the series loved the episode, titled "Mitefall" — a reference to Bat-Mite, the magical imp who appeared regularly in the often-goofy Batman comics of the early 1960s, and to Knightfall, the grim-'n'-gritty Batman storyline of the early 1990s.
-It references many of the show's most popular traits and co-stars B:TBATB's breakout version of Aquaman, a pompous cross between the classic incarnation of DC's sea king, his Marvel counterpart Namor the Sub-Mariner, and Gaston from Disney's Beauty and the Beast.
+I expect that fans who loved the series loved the episode, whose title "Mitefall" is a reference to Bat-Mite, the magical imp who appeared regularly in the often-goofy Batman comics of the early 1960s, and to Knightfall, the grim-'n'-gritty Batman storyline of the early 1990s.
+It references many of the show's most popular traits and co-stars B:TBATB's breakout incarnation of Aquaman — less rooted in past versions of DC's sea king than in his pompous Marvel counterpart Namor the Sub-Mariner and Gaston from Disney's Beauty and the Beast.

 The bittersweet final scene is a coda that will mean the most to loyal viewers but touched me, too, and certainly makes me want to catch up on the large swath of The Brave and the Bold that I haven't seen.
 Despite my ambivalence over certain components of the show, largely revolving around its tongue sometimes being too firmly in cheek, I can't deny that its heart is in the right place and the cool factor of seeing so many obscure characters brought to animated life is almost overwhelming.
 I certainly hope that the art-imitating-art-imitating-art companion series from DC Comics — now drawn by Rick Burchett, melding his natural style with the designs of B:TBATB producer James Tucker, and written by Sholly Fisch with obvious affection for DC history — will continue publication for a spell.

 "Mitefall" was directed by Ben Jones, written by the great Paul Dini, and storyboarded by Jones, Andy Suriano, Chuck Patton, Tim Eldred, Jake Casorena, and Lauren Montgomery.
 Montgomery, frequent director of the DC animated features in Warner Premiere's straight-to-DVD line, was in charge of the CGI segment that ran as a fake teaser within the episode for the next Batman series on Cartoon Network.
 Voice talent includes Diedrich Bader as Batman, John DiMaggio as Aquaman and Gorilla Grodd, Paul Reubens as Bat-Mite, Peter Renaday as Abraham Lincoln, Henry Winkler as Ambush Bug, and renowned series killer Ted McGinley as kinda-sorta himself.